jonnygrobstein/calorie-MERN-project-back/README.md

 CalorieTrakr - Backend
 ======
 This is the backend, developed in Node.js and MongoDB for our CalorieTrakr program.
+Check out the front-end repo [HERE](https://github.com/JpadillaCoding/Front-end-MERN-Project) Check out the deployed app: [CalorieTrakr](https://aesthetic-raindrop-2c9eee.netlify.app/)

 Description
 ------
 This backend was developed for a group project at General Assembly.
 We decided to build a Calorie Tracking App where you could search for calories in food, add food to the database, and save foods that you ate into a food diary.

-This includes creating login capability and front end to backend authentication and authorization.
+This includes creating login capability and front-end to back-end authentication and authorization.

-The backend was setup utilizing an outside data repository of food nutritional facts that was available and converted into JSON.
+The backend was set up utilizing an outside data repository of food nutritional facts that were available and converted into JSON.
 This was then imported into the database and used going forward.

 How to Install and Run This
 ------
 Upon forking and cloning this repository you will need to install dependencies.
-You can do this by navigating into the top level folder, and running your install commands in your Terminal.
+You can do this by navigating into the top level folder and running your install commands in your Terminal.
 We used NPM so our command is
 _npm install_.

 The dependencies for our project can be seen below, with the versions used.